robledop/experiment64/docs/scheduler.md

 ---

+## Process Exit and Reaping

+User-mode faults and `sys_exit()` mark the current thread as terminated and may mark the owning process as terminated.
+Orphaned child processes are re-parented to `init` (when present) so they can be reaped later.

+Final cleanup (freeing kernel stacks/address spaces) happens when the parent calls `wait` and the process is safe to reap.

+---

 ## Idle Threads and Fallbacks

 Idle threads are **not** part of the runnable set.
 They are used as safe